-Liquidity is defined as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
-The Company's treasury department is responsible for liquidity, funding as well as settlement management, in addition, processes and policies related to such risks are overseen by senior management, Management monitors the Company's net liquidity position through rolling forecasts on the basis of expected cash flows.
+lii) Liquidity risk Liquidity is defined as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
+The Company's treasury department is responsible English to deliver a size in an area of company with the basis of expected cash flows.

+Company's net liquidity, funding as well as settlement management, in addition, processes and policies related to such risks are overseen by senior management.
+Management monitors the Company's net liquidity position through rolling forecasts on the basis of expected cash flows.